samiaa7/LexiLoop/README.md

                project)                              update_child_profile
 ```

-Every module reads from and writes to the same MongoDB-backed child profile, so a detected letter reversal, a logged mood, and a chat exchange all feed into the same evolving picture of that child — this is what makes the exercises and tutor responses adapt over time rather than staying static.
+Every module reads from and writes to the same MongoDB-backed child profile, so a detected letter reversal, a logged mood, and a chat exchange all feed into the same evolving picture of that child.
+This makes the exercises and tutor responses adapt over time rather than staying static.

 ## Tech stack